olegponyat/flood-segmentation/README.md

 This project leverages the **WorldFloods Dataset** to train a deep learning model for detecting and segmenting flooded areas in satellite imagery.
 The model classifies each pixel into three categories: **Land** (0), **Water** (1), and **Cloud** (2).

-The project implements a U-Net architecture optimized for satellite imagery with custom loss functions—both Focal Loss and Dice Loss with class weighting—to handle class imbalance between land, water, and cloud pixels.
-Built with PyTorch Lightning, the framework provides streamlined training with integrated callbacks and checkpoint management.
-The model delivers comprehensive performance metrics using IoU, Recall, and Dice Loss evaluation, while the inference pipeline enables water polygon extraction and geographic visualization with GeoPandas for seamless GIS integration.
+The project implements a U-Net CNN architecture optimized for satellite imagery with custom loss functions, both Focal Loss and Dice Loss ,with class weighting, to handle class imbalance between land, water, and cloud pixels.
+The model's performance is evaluated on metrics including IoU, Precision, and Recall, while the inference pipeline enables water polygon extraction and geographic visualization with GeoPandas for improved GIS integration.

 > [!IMPORTANT]
 > This project requires **30+ GB of storage** for the full WorldFloods dataset and works best with an NVIDIA GPU. **DO NOT ATTEMPT TO RUN WITHOUT EITHER OF THESE REQUIREMENTS.**